Compositional Coding Capsule Network with K-Means Routing for Text Classification: Introduction

-Our compositional coding significantly differs from the method proposed by Shu et al. \cite{shu2018compressing}.
-The work by Shu et al. \cite{shu2018compressing} selects exclusive codeword vector in each codebook, while our method uses all the codeword vectors in each codebook to form the word embedding.
-To distinguish with the Compositional Coding embedding (CC embedding) method by Shu et al. \cite{shu2018compressing}, we call our compositional coding method as Compositional Coding capsule (CC capsule).
-And our k-means routing uses cosine similarity to obtain the coupling coefficient between lower-level and upper-level capsules, while the dynamic routing proposed by Sabour et al. \cite{sabour2017dynamic} uses dot product value to determine the coupling coefficient.
+Our CWC embedding significantly differs from the method proposed by Shu \etal~\cite{shu2018compressing}.
+The work by Shu \etal~\cite{shu2018compressing} selects exclusive codeword vector in each codebook, while our method uses all the codeword vectors in each codebook and then weights them to form the word embedding.
+To distinguish with the Compositional Coding Embedding (CC Embedding) method proposed by Shu \etal~\cite{shu2018compressing}, we call our compositional coding method as Compositional Weighted Coding Embedding (CWC Embedding).
+And our k-means routing uses cosine similarity to obtain the coupling coefficient between lower-level and upper-level capsules, while the dynamic routing proposed by Sabour \etal~\cite{sabour2017dynamic} uses dot product value to determine the coupling coefficient.
 Furthermore, the coefficient update strategies are also different.

 The main contributions of this work are three-folds.
-First, we propose a new compositional coding approach for constructing the word embeddings with significantly fewer parameters.
-Second, we propose a novel routing method named k-means routing to decide the credit attribution between lower-level and upper-level capsules, it is more stable and robust than dynamic routing.
-Third, we construct an end-to-end CapsNet with Bidirectional Gated Recurrent Units (BiGRUs, \cite{schuster1997bidirectional}, \cite{cho2014properties}) to text classification and achieve comparable results to the state-of-the-art method.
+First, we propose a new compositional coding approach for constructing the word embeddings with significantly fewer parameters than conventional approach.
+Second, we propose a novel routing method named k-means routing to decide the connection degree between lower-level and upper-level capsules, it is more stable and robust than dynamic routing.
+Third, we construct an end-to-end CapsNet with Bidirectional Gated Recurrent Units (BiGRUs,~\cite{schuster1997bidirectional, cho2014properties}) for text classification and achieve comparable results to the state-of-the-art method.